polymathrobotics/oci/paperspace-cli/README.md

 Command-line interface for the Paperspace cloud.

-For Polymath Robotics employees - supplemental internal docs: https://www.notion.so/polymathrobotics/Paperspace-Guide-30430f2245e148edb500fe92c1a8a297
+For Polymath Robotics employees - [supplemental internal docs](https://www.notion.so/polymathrobotics/Paperspace-Guide-30430f2245e148edb500fe92c1a8a297).

 You might want to consider using the Terraform provider instead of this command-line interface (CLI).
 Tp do anything useful with the CLI, you have to string together multiple commands together.
 This is